 Some one-stop shops are connected to a central database shared by other government agencies to facilitate postregistration procedures, as in Mauritius.
 Others provide a single electronic interface for entrepreneurs, as in Azerbaijan, Denmark, New Zealand, Norway and Singapore.

-Nonetheless, in the economies that have one-stop shops offering at least one service besides business registration, the time it takes to register a business is more than twice as fast as in those without such services.
+Today more than two third of economies around the world have some kind of one-stop shop for business registration.
+Some resulted in adding procedures instead of simplifying them while others yielded delayed benefits owing to of lack of publicity.
+Nonetheless, in the economies that have one-stop shops offering at least one service in addition to business registration, the time it takes to register a business is more than twice as fast as in those without such services.

-A recent study in Portugal shows that introducing a one-stop shop for business registration led to a 17% increase in new firm registrations and 7 new jobs per 100,000 inhabitants (3).
-Research in Colombia shows that establishing a one-stop shop led to a 5.2% increase in new firm registrations (4).
+A study in Portugal shows that the introduction of a one-stop shop for business registration led to a 17% increase in new firm registrations and seven new jobs per 100,000 inhabitants.1Research in Colombia shows that establishing a one-stop shop led to a 5.2% increase in new firm registrations.2

 What drives the automation of registries?
-The motivation is to reduce the time and cost for business registration as well as to improve access for smaller firms operating at a distance from the registrar’s offices (in some economies entrepreneurs must still travel to the capital city to register a business).
+The primary motivation is to reduce the time and cost for business registration as well as to improve access for smaller firms operating at a distance from the registrar’s offices (in some economies entrepreneurs must still travel to the capital city to register a business).
 There are growing demands for company information within government for regulatory oversight and audit purposes—and a consequent need for government databases to share information.